KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

 Generate the datamart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the editing of the metamodel, click on “Save” on the Meta Web toolbar on the upper right corner.
+After the editing of the metamodel, click the *Save* icon on the Meta Web toolbar on the upper right corner.
 Now you have a metamodel that can be compiled and used to generate a datamart.
 Now if you go back to the Business Model catalog you will see that near the “Meta Web” button there is a “Generate” button.
 Clicking on it, a dialog will open:

 .. figure:: media/image323.png